Frequently Asked Questions

-Each course teacher will determine when and where the face-to-face session will occur (three to five sessions for a semester-long course).
-Often, these gatherings will be scheduled at a location specific to the class, such as a film studio, environmental firm, park, etc. Teachers are well aware of the school-week requirements of all the students, and will design their in-person sessions with that in mind.
+Each course teacher determines when and where the F2F sessions occur (3 to 5 sessions for a BlendEd course).
+Often, these gatherings are scheduled at a location specific to the class, such as a film studio, environmental firm, park, etc. Teachers are well aware of the school-week requirements of our students, and will design the in-person sessions with that in mind.

 BlendEd courses follow a special schedule that may or may not coincide with your home school’s academic schedule.

 Fall courses typically begin in September and end in December with Wednesday through Friday of Thanksgiving week designated as a break.

 Spring courses typically begin in January and end in May with two weeks set aside as a break.
 The two weeks may or may not be contiguous and will be scheduled by the teacher.

 Yes.
 In most situations, taking a BlendEd course will not interfere with co-curricular activities, although we strongly suggest students speak with advisors and/or BlendEd Coordinators to discuss how to best manage schedules and potential conflicts.